Challenge

 • What happens if I do not pass the Challenge program?

-• Students in Challenge take three classes – Intro to Chemistry, Intro to Calculus, Engineering Design – and admission to Mines is contingent on successfully completing these three classes.
+• Students in Challenge take three classes – Intro to Chemistry, Intro to Calculus, Engineering Design – and for those who are conditionally admitted to Mines, fall admission is contingent on successfully completing these three classes.
 All coursework, workshops, and tutoring sessions throughout Challenge are designed to help students have a successful first semester of college and we are here to support your journey to Mines.
 All Challenge students will have a conversation with MEP staff to determine what their pathway to Mines looks like, both during the program and once the program has ended so that students are aware of their progress throughout the program.

 • Students who successfully pass all three classes will not have a limit to their fall schedule and can enroll in up to 18 credit hours.
 Students who pass Challenge but struggled in their summer classes, or students who want a slower start in the fall semester to get a feel for Mines, will receive support in building a schedule of 12-14 credit hours.
 Students who do not pass their summer classes, or who think they need additional academic prep, can work with MEP staff to find a partnering college to take Pre-Calculus (or equivalent) and/or Chemistry I and build a stronger foundation in these core subject areas.
 Most students who do not pass Challenge have their admissions application to Mines placed on hold, and contingent on passing their Pre-Calculus/Chemistry courses in the fall, will be invited to start at Mines in the Spring semester.